The Cornwall We Want

 The Time is Now.
 No Going Back.
 Green Recovery Necessary.

-by Chrys, over 4 years agoThank you for listening to the well informed and affected by your choices populace.
+by Chrys, almost 6 years agoThank you for listening to the well informed and affected by your choices populace.

 I lost the first rambling comment on here, so I will save my time and yours and add a part of a talk I do with references and hope that those in the eco/environmental departments as even XR are not focusing on this matter.